nileshsolanki/bolly/README.md

-Note: I made this project solely for eductational purposes.

 This project is a torrent streamer i.e given a magnet link it can stream content from it.
 It is built upon [TorrentStreamServer](https://github.com/TorrentStream/TorrentStreamServer-Android).
 It can run on android smartphones and TVs